Wake Forest women advance through golf regional to match-play portion of NCAA championships

 The Demon Deacons, who have never won an NCAA championship in women's golf, will get a chance in the match-play event May 20-25 in Scottsdale, Ariz., at Grayhawk Golf Club.

-In Wednesday’s final round, the Deacons shot 6 under to finish the 54 holes at 3 under, good enough for third place.
+In Wednesday’s final round, the Deacons, the ACC champions, shot 6 under to finish the 54 holes at 3 under, good enough for third place.
 The top four teams moved on: Vanderbilt, Alabama and Texas A&M also advanced.

 Duke finished in fifth place, one shot short of tying Texas A&M.